ibrahimWassouf/studyGale/_posts/2023-06-17-escaping-the-console.md

 local one to use for development rather than hosting.
 Do you know how to make a local server?
 I sure don't.
 Maybe we'll both figure it out in the future.
 In the meantime, we'll use software that was already created to quickly achieve our short-term goal of creating small side projects.
-As time goes on, hopefully the long-term goal is to turn all that seems like magic into abstractions.
+Hopefully the long-term goal is to turn all that seems like magic into abstractions.

 Starting out you'll heavily rely on frameworks and libraries specifically designed to tackle a problem.
 For example, I used the